-The Provost and the Vice President for Research are continuing a program to invigorate the University’s research enterprise through targeted investment of seed research funds in high priority areas (see the examples in Figure 1).
+The Vice President for Research and the Provost are continuing a program to invigorate the University’s research enterprise through targeted investment of seed research funds in high priority areas (see the examples in Figure 1).
 The purpose of this program is to invigorate research labs and groups with funds that would permit submission of competitive research proposals.
-The seed funding grant program is closely tied to the four institutional thrusts that the Vice President for Research and the Provost developed in consultation with the college deans, and which the Chancellor has endorsed: (1) physical and cyber security, (2) drug discovery and development, (3) sustainable communities and infrastructure, and (4) accessible healthcare.
+The seed funding grant program is closely tied to the five institutional thrusts that the Vice President for Research and the Provost developed in consultation with the college deans, and which the Chancellor has endorsed: (1) physical and cyber security, (2) drug discovery and development, (3) sustainable communities and infrastructure, (4) accessible health care and (5) Energy Transition and Security.
 Each of the thrusts is described in Figure 1, which provides the general area of emphasis and some examples.
 Formation of interdisciplinary research teams is encouraged to build capabilities to address these complex issues.

 The Request for Proposals will be issued on November 30, 2021.